 pods.
 Labels allow constraining a pod to only be able to run on particular nodes or have a preference for a particular node.
 See the Kubernetes documentation here for more.

 Spotinst supports custom label selectors, as well as built-in node labels and affinity/anti-affinity for pods & nodes.
-Once configured, the MCS Autoscaler considers the constraints and only launches capacity into Elastigroup when Pods that are waiting to be scheduled have the labels that match the labels defined on Elastigroup.
+Once configured, Elastigroup considers the constraints and launches capacity only when Pods that have the predefined labels are waiting to be scheduled.

 Configuring Custom Label Selectors

 Make sure that your Pods are labeled properly.
 See the Kubernetes documentation.

 Step 2: Define the Custom Labels in Elastigroup

 labels with key/value in Compute tab -> Integrations -> Labels: